 SEO Considerations

-While using a WordPress maintenance mode plugin won’t make you rank #1 in Google, they can help keep your SEO rankings intact.
+While using a WordPress maintenance mode plugin won’t help you rank any higher in the Google search results, it can help keep your current SEO rankings intact.

 There are two aspects to SEO when using a maintenance mode plugin:

-- Indexing a new site – On the other hand, if you’re using the maintenance mode plugin as more of a “Coming Soon” plugin, this can allow Google to index your site and get it appearing in search engines before you go live.
+• Indexing a new site – On the other hand, if you’re using the maintenance mode plugin as more of a “Coming Soon” plugin, this can allow Google to index your site and get it to appear in search engines before you go live.

 Customization